Towards Bridging the FL Performance-Explainability Trade-Off: A Trustworthy 6G RAN Slicing Use-Case: Proposed Approach

 \subsection{EGL-Driven Trustworthy Resource Allocation}

 Inspired by the CL and EGL principle, we propose an explanation-aided \emph{in-hoc} federated learning architecture where the local learning is performed iteratively with run-time explanation.
 The overall working principle of the proposed model is manifested in Fig. \ref{turbofl} by clearly indicating the steps.
 For each local epoch, the Learner module feeds the posterior symbolic model graph to the Tester block which yields the test features and the corresponding predictions $z_{k,n}^{(i)}$ to the Explainer as shown from steps 1 to 3.
+Here, the model graph encapsulates the neural network's architecture (i.e., the arrangement of layers and their connectivity) and the learned parameters, which are the weights associated with each connection between neurons or nodes in the network.
+These weights are learned during training to make the model's predictions more accurate.
 The latter first generates the features attributions using one of the feature attribution XAI methods.
 It then converts these attributions to a soft probability distribution, as indicated in step 4, which is translated afterward into a confidence metric by the Confidence Mapper and fed back to the Learner to include it in the local constrained optimization, as pointed out in stages 5 and 6.
 Indeed, for each local CL $(k,n)$, the predicted amount of resources $\hat{y}_{k,n}^{(i)},\,(i=1,\ldots,D_{k,n})$, should minimize the main loss function with respect to the ground truth $y_{k,n}^{(i)}$ and guided by the gained insights from XAI.
 Hence, as depicted in those mentioned steps 1 to 7, the optimized local weights at round $t$, $\mathbf{W}_{k,n}^{(t)}$, are sent to the server which generates a global FL model for slice $n$ as,

 where $D_n=\sum_{k=1}^K D_{k,n}$ is the total data samples of all datasets related to slice $n$.
 The server then broadcasts the global model to all $K$ CLs that use it to start the next round of turbo local optimization.
 Specifically, it leverages a two-player game strategy to jointly optimize over the objective and original constraints as well as their smoothed surrogates and detailed in the sequel.